MMacgregor3m/ISAC.V2/README.md

 # ISAC.V2
-this is a test of the GIT hub READ ME for VScode. welcome I'm Mike.
+Welcome this is my learning space for Python using VScode. first project will be a basic Hello world.